Argentina Country Commercial Guide

 Fintech

-As 2024 unfolds, Argentina’s fintech sector also emerged as a resilient, innovative force in the context of local and global economic challenges.
-Despite rampant domestic inflation, and global geopolitical turmoil, the sector demonstrated notable growth throughout 2023, evidencing its evolving maturity.
+Argentina’s fintech sector has emerged as a resilient, innovative force in the context of local and global economic challenges.
+Despite rampant domestic inflation and global geopolitical turmoil, the sector has demonstrated growth and continues to mature.

-Argentina’s fintech ecosystem has experienced robust growth and is now home to about 343 local firms.
-According to the latest Finnovista report, the sector’s distribution highlights a balanced concentration in key verticals: both lending, and payments and remittances lead with an equal share of 16.9% each.
-Close behind are wealth management and enterprise financial management, capturing 14.9% and 14.6% of the market, respectively.
-Notably, enterprise technologies for financial institutions and insurance tech also mark their presence with 12.0% and 7.3%, while the remaining verticals together make up 17.5% of the ecosystem.
+Argentina’s fintech ecosystem is home to over 340 firms.
+According to the latest Finnovista report, the sector’s distribution highlights a balanced concentration in key verticals: both lending and payments and remittances lead with an equal share of 17 percent each.
+Close behind are wealth management and enterprise financial management, capturing about 15 percent each.
+Enterprise technologies for financial institutions and insurance tech also mark their presence with 12 percent and 7 percent respectively, while the remaining verticals together make up over 17 percent of the ecosystem.

-As economic conditions in Argentina remain challenging, demand for fintech services that safeguard wealth against inflation and offer yield-generating investment opportunities has rocketed in 2023.
-With high inflation eroding the value of cash holdings, Argentine fintech companies have presented an appealing option for consumers to protect their income.
+As economic conditions in Argentina remain challenging, demand for fintech services that safeguard wealth against inflation and offer yield-generating investment opportunities are anticipated to continue growing.

 Cryptocurrency

 Argentina ranks 15th globally and 2nd in Latin America for cryptocurrency adoption, with Bitcoin and USD-backed stablecoins being the most popular.
 The government recently approved the official recognition of Bitcoin in legally binding contracts, and many expect the industry to rise in popularity as more citizens use cryptocurrencies to avoid increasing inflation and conduct business transactions.
-Cryptocurrency revenue in Argentina is currently valued at US $193 million and is projected to reach US $343 million by 2028, with an annual growth rate of 15.37%.
-The number of cryptocurrency users is expected to grow from 3 million in 2024 to 3.74 million by 2028.
+Cryptocurrency revenue in Argentina is currently valued at $193 million and is projected to reach $343 million by 2028, with an annual growth rate of over 15 percent.
+The number of cryptocurrency users is expected to grow from 3 million in 2024 to 3.7 million by 2028.

 Market Challenges